EdenArbiv/restaurant/README.md

-Resteraunt Project - you can choose customer and add any dish to the order
+Restaurant Project - you can choose customer and add any dish to the order